G. Marthandan

-G. Marthandan is an Indian film director who works in Malayalam cinema.
+Gopalan Marthandan is an Indian film director who works in Malayalam cinema.
 His debut film is Daivathinte Swantham Cleetus.

 Early life

 G. Marthandan was born to M. S. Gopalan Nair and P. Kamalamma at Changanassery in Kottayam district of Kerala.
 He did his schooling at NSS Boys School Changanassery and completed his bachelor's degree in Economics at NSS Hindu College, Changanassery.

 Career

 After completing his bachelor's degree, Marthandan entered films as an associate director with the unreleased film Swarnachamaram directed by Rajeevnath in 1995.
 His next work was British Market, directed by Nissar in 1998.
 He worked as an associate director for 18 years.

 He made his directional debut with Daivathinte Swantham Cleetus in 2013, starring Mammooty in the lead role.
 His next movie was in 2015, Acha Dhin, with Mammooty and Mansi Sharma in the lead roles.
 Daivathinte Swantham Cleetus and Paavada were box office successes.